AlternateParts/alternateparts.github.io/_posts/2020-07-19-cutting-stock-problem.md

 </p>

 In the diagram on the right, we see the plan of how to cut the rods.
 Each row specifies 1 stock rod and each box represents 1 small customer rod.
-Rods with same width or size have same color.
-And the blackish color specifies the waste  or the leftover part of stock rod.
+Rods with the same width or size have the same color.
+And the blackish color specifies the waste  or the leftover part of the stock rod.

 In the bottom right table, we can see the Usage or Utilization of each stock rod.
 1st was utilized 95.5% and 89.9% of the 2nd was used.
 And here is the details of the cuts.
 You can also download these cut details as a CSV file and import to Microsoft Excel.
 Or simply copy and paste to Google sheets.

 ## How it works
-Let us see how CSP Tool works behind the scenes
+Let us see how CSP Tool works behind the scenes.
 It uses Google's OR-Tools library which is a fantastic library to solve problems like Cutting Stock Problem.

 ```bash
 $ pip install ortools